 Eventually, his methods and actions caught up with Columbus.
 A number of settlers lobbied against him at the Spanish court, accusing Columbus of mismanagement.
 In 1500, the king and queen sent in a royal administrator, who detained Columbus and his brothers and had them shipped home.
 Although Columbus regained his freedom and made a fourth and final voyage to the New World, he had lost his governorship and much of his prestige.

 This historical record has cast Columbus' legacy under a cloud of controversy.
 Protests at Columbus Day parades, efforts to eliminate him from classroom curricula and calls for changing the federal holiday have all followed.
-Beginning in 1991, dozens of cities and several states have adopted Indigenous Peoples’ Day, a holiday that celebrates the history and contributions of Native Americans—rather than Columbus.
+Beginning in 1991, dozens of cities and several states began adopting Indigenous Peoples’ Day, a holiday that celebrates the history and contributions of Native Americans—rather than Columbus.